ECF Frequently Asked Questions:

-Filing a document into ECF requires a login and password.
-Each court determines for itself to whom it will issue filing logins and passwords.
+Filing a document into ECF requires a PACER login and password.
+Each court determines for itself to whom it will issue filing privileges.
 At the present time, we offer electronic filing access principally to attorneys, bankruptcy case trustees and limited access to bankruptcy creditors and financial management course providers.

 Who may view documents on ECF?

 Subject to court orders in individual cases, policy, or other individual court limitations, the public may view dockets and documents in ECF systems through the Public Access to Court Electronic Records (PACER) program.
 PACER logins are available to the public at the PACER site.
 Directed by Congress to fund electronic access through user fees, the federal judiciary has set the fee at the lowest possible level sufficient to recoup program costs.

 Back to Top

 Do documents that will be filed on ECF systems need to be in a particular format?